-Funding panels are scheduled throughout the year and membership is made up of senior Creative Scotland staff from across the organisation, and will be chaired by a member of our Senior Leadership Team.
+Funding panels are scheduled throughout the year and membership is made up of Creative Scotland staff from across the organisation.
 Each Funding Panel has a set budget to allocate and they aim to fund as many applications as possible from those under consideration that are recommended for funding.

-The panel will consider the individual merits of each application as outlined in the assessment, examine relative strengths and the impact of each application in relation to other applications and explore the ways in which the programme may address Creative Scotland's broader ambitions and priorities (as published in our annual plan), all against the budget for that meeting.
+The panel will consider the individual merits of each application as outlined in the assessment, examine relative strengths and the impact of each application in relation to other applications and explore the ways in which the project may address Creative Scotland's broader ambitions and priorities (as published in our annual plan), all against the budget for that meeting.